alexschmid3/15.S60_2023/8_hpc_and_efficiency/README.md

 5. You can then close out of your terminal window.

 Note: If you want to use Gurobi on SuperCloud, you'll need to be added to the Gurobi group to access the license.
-Email sueprcloud@mit.edu to request access.
+Email supercloud@mit.edu to request access.

 ## Canvas Submission